CurveDocs/curve-docs/docs/cryptoswap-exchange/in-depth.md

 **2. Automatic Impermanent Loss Management**

-The algorithm is designed to protect LPs from Rebalancing losses (as much as possible).
+The algorithm is designed to protect LPs from rebalancing losses (as much as possible).
 By only rebalancing when the fees earned are **more than double the cost**, it ensures that the act of locking in impermanent loss is itself profitable.
 This prevents the pool from "chasing" the price at a loss to LPs.

 **3. Capital Efficiency**